 Greetings Internet Stranger and welcome to the Magic Kingdom in one day.
-We’ve already experienced one Disney World Magic Kingdom itinerary.
+We’ve already experienced one Disney World Magic Kingdom itinerary with Adventureland and Liberty Square.
 So today’s Magic Kingdom in one day will start in Frontierland.
 The word Frontierland conjures up the image of making it big in the Wild West.
 And sometimes when you head out on your travels, you want to experience unknown frontiers!
 You fantasize about diving underwater and emerging soaked to the bone, exploring the depths of a hidden mine, or making friends with especially ridiculous bears.

 But other times you’d rather play it safe.
 You want to be pampered and protected by the omnipotent white glove of an ageless cartoon mouse.
 For those times, there is the Magic Kingdom at Disney World in Orlando, Florida.
 I promise this Magic Kingdom in One Day will be truly magical.